 The first round of Climate Anxiety Counseling ran in Kennedy Plaza (outside Burnside Park), Tuesday-Friday 3-6 pm, Saturday 3-5 pm, May 13th-June 7th, 2014.
 Opposite the bus terminal, and just outside Burnside Park, I sat with a Lucy-from-Peanuts style booth (thank you, Charles Schulz):

-Philip Eil wrote about Climate Anxiety Counseling for the Providence Phoenix.
+Haley Barndollar and Alex Kuffner wrote about the booth for USA Today, in the context of rising levels of climate anxiety.
 Stephanne Taylor wrote about it for Hakai Magazine.
 Karl Saliter wrote about it in Elephant; Martin Fritz Huber mentioned it in Outside; it’s part of an article by Martin de Bourmont and Dayton Martindale for In These Times.
 Linda Russo and I talked about it in Coldfront.
 ARTCOP21 included it in their map of events.
-SF blog Marooned Off Vesta wrote about the Alternate Histories, three of which appeared in About Place.
-A related essay, “Strange Waters,” ran in The Rumpus, and another, “The Alchemists at Home: On Pregnancy and Responsibility” in The Toast; I wrote a kind of timely introduction to the proejct, “One Person at a Time,” for Catapult.
-Some poems I wrote between conversations are in Dusie and Poets for Living Waters.
+Bethany Nowviskie and Jeremy Deaton put it into two different contexts.
+Three of the Alternate Histories appeared in About Place. and three appeared in Reckoning, where editor Michael J. DeLuca also interviewed me (and then later, I interviewed him).
+And other people have adapted the booth for their own communities.